-The random generator trigger can be assigned to any of the 4 analog inputs.
-Each new trig will generate a whole new pattern.
+The random generator trigger can be assigned to any of the 4 CV inputs (used as Gate inputs).
+Each trigger generates an entirely new pattern.

-TRIG GENERATOR [PITCH, VELOCITY, ...] - GATE A GATE B GATE C GATE
+TRIG GENERATOR [PITCH, LENGTH, VELOCITY, MOD] - GATE A GATE B

+GATE C GATE D

 These special random generator triggers can be assigned to any of the 4 analog inputs.
-Each new trig will generate a new pattern, modifying only the pitch, velocity, note lengths or the modulation of the previous one.
+Each trigger will modify the pattern (pitch, velocity, note lengths, modulation).